Zywave/booster/src/_areas/design-system/components/expanders.md

 4. **Preview text (optional):**  An optional sample of the content contained in the section.
 Preview text can be useful to display settings that are applied in the content area.
 5. **Indicator icon:** An icon located in the header area that indicates to the user when a section can be expanded or collapsed.
 6. **Content area:** The area that appears when a section is expanded.
-7. **Action area (optional):** An optional area for consistent placement for actions inside of a section.
+7. **Action area (optional):** An optional area for consistent placement of actions inside of a section.

 <docs-spacer size="small"></docs-spacer>